XER00xx/home-lab/README.md

 - How to correlate network attacks with system metrics
 - How automated alerting works in enterprise environments
 - How DDoS traffic appears in monitoring tools
+- How to deploy and configure a SIEM from scratch
+- How real-world Active Directory attacks work (Kerberoasting, Password Spraying)
+- How to detect attacks using Windows Event IDs
+- How to write custom Wazuh detection rules mapped to MITRE ATT&CK
+- How to produce a professional SOC incident report